First published on April 6, 2017. Updated on December 20, 2018.

 When will Los Angeles eFiling begin for each case type?

 Court officials in Los Angeles have announced a phased introduction of electronic filing by major case categories, beginning with probate in May 2017 and encompassing all civil case types by mid-to-late 2018.
-Here’s the court’s expected timeline:
+Here’s an expected timeline from the court:

 |Voluntary||eFiling in One Legal||Mandatory|